 Population dynamics considerations

 Female spawning biomass is estimated to decrease over the next 2 years, then increase in the medium-term once the projected year classes (i.e., based on mean recruitment since 1977) begin contributing to the SSB (Fig. 2.32).
 To reiterate, mean recruitment levels have not been estimated in the model since 2014 so the increase in the medium term is likely overly optimistic.
 Auxiliary information on recruitment from non-target fishery sources and the beach seine survey of age-0 fish surveys suggest a very weak 2019 year class, a strong 2020 year class, and above average 2017, 2018, and 2022 year classes.
 How these indices relate to overall recruitment into the fishery and population is currently unknown, as they have yet to materialize in the estimates of recent recruitment in the assessment.
-However, in the observations of length composition (and age composition) from the ASFSC bottom trawl survey these stronger year classes are present, but not estimated well by the model.
+However, in the observations of length composition (and age composition) from the AFSC bottom trawl survey these stronger year classes are present, but not estimated well by the model.
 While the 2023 observations of population scale from both the fitted data sources (bottom trawl survey and longline survey) and the monitored data sources (ADFG trawl survey) indicate an increase in abundance compared to 2022, this increase has yet to translate to a recovery of the cod stock in the GOA to historical levels.
 Because of the persistent low levels of observed and estimated abundance we continue to rate the population dynamics considerations category at level 2, increased concern.

-Environmental/Ecosystem considerations
+Ecosystem considerations

 The most recent data available suggest an ecosystem risk level 1 – no apparent ecosystem concerns.
 The 2023/2024 El Niño event had moderate impacts in the GOA, bringing warmer waters to the surface in winter and at depth in the winter and spring, but not exceeding known thermal thresholds for cod or elevating adult metabolic demands.
 Spawning conditions were average to slightly below average based on heatwave and habitat suitability with average cross-shelf transport to nursery habitat.
 Prey availability for larval/juvenile cod (zooplankton) was average to above average (increased euphausiids), while prey availability for adult cod was mixed but less well-monitored (e.g., declining Tanner crab biomass).
 Adult ration current year projection remains below average.
 There is no expected change in cod predation (moderate), but biomass consumed projections were higher than in 2023.
 Competition for zooplankton may be reduced due to low returns of pink salmon.
 Upcoming 2025 winter and spring surface temperatures are predicted to be cooler than average, in alignment with weak La Niña conditions, allowing more dissipation of heat at depth.
 An extended written description of these Ecosystem Considerations can be found in Appendix 4 of the Gulf of Alaska Ecosystem Status Report (Ferriss 2024).
 Appendix 2.1 provides a detailed look at environmental/ecosystem considerations specific to this stock within the ecosystem and socioeconomic profile.
 Broad-scale information on environmental and ecosystem considerations are provided by the Gulf of Alaska Ecosystem Status Report.

-Fishery Performance

-Where data were available catch per unit effort measures in the GOA fisheries showed mixed signals.
+Fishery-informed stock considerationsWhere data were available catch per unit effort measures in the GOA fisheries showed mixed signals.
 It should be noted that catch levels and fishery participation have been low over the past 4 years in comparison with previous years.
 Bycatch in other fisheries still remain low compared to prior to the 2014-2016 marine heatwave, with the exception of the shallow water flatfish fishery, within which Pacific cod catch has increased.
 We consider the concern level to be 1 – no apparent concerns.

 Summary and ABC recommendation